mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 The real issue, Isaac said, was that I was their only hourly client.
 I would always be at the mercy of long-term retainer clients pre-empting my project.
 So what if I signed a retainer agreement to guarantee WebAgency's time?
 Their retainers started at 40 hours per month for $160/hr.

 I felt duped and manipulated.
-They structured the work so that everything was 80% done, but nothing was usable.
-If I took the work to a new vendor, there'd be a huge amount of rework.
+WebAgency structured the work so that everything was 80% done, but nothing was usable.
+If I took the work to a new vendor, there'd be massive rework.
 And now they were holding the last 20% hostage until I signed an expensive retainer agreement with them?

 {{<img src="not-sure-what-would-help.png" maxWidth="700px" alt="Scene from Mad Men where Mohawk Airlines tells Don Draper, 'You said Sterling Cooper Didn&rsquo;t need a big airline... you were going to make *us* a big airline.'">}}